 Few Mobile Phones Are Recycled

-in the UK it is reckoned that only about 11% of smartphones are recycled.
+I do personally recycle my mobile device, but I am in the minority, the UK it is reckoned that only about 11% of smartphones are recycled.

 According to the U.S. Environmental Protection Agency,